MoViNets: Mobile Video Networks for Efficient Video Recognition: Experiments on Video Classification

 Growing the target GFLOPs to the range between X3D-S and 30-clip X3D-XS, we arrive at \ournet-A2.
 We can achieve a little higher accuracy than 30-clip X3D-XS or X3D-M by using almost half of their GFLOPs.
 Additionally, we include the frame-by-frame MobileNetV3-L and verify that it can benefit from TSM~\cite{lin2019tsm} by about 3\%.

 There are more significant margins between larger \ournets (A3--A6) and their counterparts in the X3D family.
-It is not surprising because NAS should intuitively be more advantageous over the handcrafting method for X3D when the design space is large. \ournet-A5 and \ournet-A6 outperform several state-of-the-art video networks (see the last 6 rows of Table~\ref{table:k600-comparison}). \ournet-A6 achieves 83.5\% accuracy (without pretraining) while still being substantially more efficient than comparable models.
+It is not surprising because NAS should intuitively be more advantageous over the handcrafting method for X3D when the design space is large. \ournet-A5 and \ournet-A6 outperform several state-of-the-art video networks, including recent Transformer models like ViViT~\cite{arnab2021vivit} and TimeSformer~\cite{bertasius2021space} (see the last 6 rows of Table~\ref{table:k600-comparison}). \ournet-A6 with AutoAugment achieves 84.8\% accuracy (without pretraining) while still being substantially more efficient than comparable models (most often by an order of magnitude).
 Even when compared to fully Transformer~\cite{vaswani2017attention} models like TimeSformer-HR~\cite{bertasius2021space}, \ournet-A6 outperforms it by 1\% accuracy and using 40\% of the FLOPs.

 \paragraph{\ournets with Stream Buffers.} Our base \ournet architectures may consume lots of memory in the absence of modifications, especially as the model sizes and input frames grow.
 Using the stream buffer with causal operations, we can have an order of magnitude peak memory reduction for large networks (\ournets A3-A6), as shown in the last column of Table~\ref{table:balanced-vs-streaming}.